The best Sony portrait lenses

 |

-While Samyang already offered the Samyang 135mm f/2 ED UMC with manual focus for Sony hybrids (adapted from the DSLR version), they decided to release an autofocus version in early 2022.
-This last one made a lot of noise, because it directly competes with the Sony 135mm f/1.8 GM which is obviously excellent.
+While Samyang already offered the Samyang 135mm f/2 ED UMC with manual focus for Sony mirrorless cameras (adapted from the DSLR version), they decided to release an autofocus version in early 2022.
+This autofocus version attracted a lot of attention, because it directly competes with the Sony 135mm f/1.8 GM which is obviously excellent.

-This new Samyang 135mm AF has the luxury to be almost as good as the Sony, or even better on some points like flare and chromatic aberration resistance.
-The lens is lighter than the Sony version and much lighter than the Sigma 135mm version, which makes sense since it is an adapted lens from the DSLR version.
+This new Samyang 135mm AF manages to be almost as good as the Sony, or even better on some points like flare and chromatic aberration resistance.
+The lens is lighter than the Sony version and much lighter than the Sigma 135mm version, which is impressive given its design heritage.
 The image quality is excellent and compares very closely with the Sony.
 Reviews mention a slightly slower AF than the Sony.

-In addition, there is a distance limiter, which will help you in choosing the focus areas and a customizable button, as on the Sony G. For almost half the price of the Sony, Samyang signs here a brilliant 135mm, perfect for outdoor portraiture.
+In addition, there is a distance limiter, which helps you control the focus range and a customizable button, as on the Sony G. For almost half the price of the Sony, Samyang delivers a brilliant 135mm here, perfect for outdoor portraiture.
 A real bargain in my opinion.

 Sony 24-70mm f/2.8 GM II